 You should also note that this manual is actually one component of a three document system.
-If you choose to purchase the optional Keypad, then you'll receive its manual.
-The Keypad Manual applies to all mounts, detailing the keypad's many features and extensively explains its operation.
-The third manual is the GTO Servo Motor Drive System.
+In the past, we had two manuals for each mount - one for the individual mount and another manual for the keypad that applied to all mounts.
+Starting in the summer of 2011, we further divided the mount manuals to allow us to present the GTO Servo Motor Drive System in greater detail.
 Like the Keypad Manual, the GTO Manual is universal to all mounts that use the Astro-Physics GTO Servo Motor Drive System with the GTOCP4 Servo Control Box.
-This 1100GTO, 1100GTO-AE and 1100GTO-AEL manual, on the other hand, will cover the 1100GTO's mechanical features and physical operations.
+This 1600GTO Manual, on the other hand, will cover the 1600GTO's mechanical features and physical operations.